byamashiro/Research_Projects/README.md

 # Current Tasks and Errors

+### Type III radio burst representation
+- Change the radio burst average into a spectrogram.
+Try the 'plt.pcolormesh(t, f, Sxx)' function into the radio burst subplot.
+The 't' for time, 'f' for frequency.

 ### Type III radio burst event list
 - Check events over 100 MeV threshold for GOES proton flux.